ZAWADBINSHARIF/React-Todo-List-Web-App/readme.md

 ![Todo List Image](./github/product-imgs/AddTodo.png)

-## How to run this app in local machine
+## How to run this app on local machine

 **This app is used ViteJS and json-server for runnig ReactJS and Database** First run json-server for database `npx json-server -p 9999 -w db/db.json`